rapyuta-robotics/rapyuta-io-sdk-v2/README.md

 pip install rapyuta-io-sdk-v2
 ```

-## Configuration
+## Usage

-To use the SDK, you need to configure it with your Rapyuta IO credentials and environment settings.
+To use the SDK, you need to configure it with your rapyuta.io credentials.

 ### From a Configuration File

-You can create a Configuration object from a JSON file:
+You can create a `Configuration` object from a JSON file.

 ```python
 from rapyuta_io_sdk_v2.config import Configuration, Client